Adler-D3R/I.Q./README.md

 # I.Q.
 Software 🌐

-**This project is under no license, it means that you can see how I.Q. was made, nothing else.**
+**This project is under no license, it means that you can see how I.Q. was made, nothing else.** <br>
 **I made this project for educational purposes only : it has not been to be stolen by anybody.**

 ### 1. Overview and Features 💻